The Willesden Project

 Lisa’s daughter, Mona Golabek, is a pianist too, and through music, she shares her mother’s story to encourage young people to fight hate, defend the rights of others and follow their dreams in the face of seemingly insurmountable challenges.

-Liberation75, in collaboration with the Jewish Heritage Committee of the Toronto District School Board (TDSB), Echoes and Reflections and USC Shoah Foundation is proud to bring The Willesden Project to Canada for the first time!
+Liberation75, in collaboration with the Jewish Heritage Committee of the Toronto District School Board (TDSB), Echoes and Reflections and USC Shoah Foundation, is proud to bring The Willesden Project to Canada for grades 6-8 students for the first time!
 The Willesden Project has been successfully delivered to hundreds of thousands of students around the world.

 We are seeking sponsors and donors for this ambitious project.
 To discuss options, please email firstname.lastname@example.org.